The CHOC Padrinos Cardiovascular Intensive Care Unit

-Children with heart conditions need very specialized care.
+At the CHOC Padrinos Cardiovascular Intensive Care Unit, we understand children with heart conditions need very specialized care.
 Our exceptional cardiac-trained intensive care specialists, nurse practitioners and critical care registered nurses staff the Heart Institute’s 12-bed cardiovascular intensive care unit (CVICU) around the clock.
 Each patient has a spacious single room with sleeping accommodations so a parent may spend the night in their child’s room.

 All of the CVICU rooms are outfitted with leading-edge technology equal to the demands of monitoring children after complex operations.
 This technology includes near infrared spectroscopy (NIRS) monitoring to non-invasively measure oxygen saturation, continuous venous oximetry as a marker of cardiac output, EEG monitoring for postoperative seizures, in-unit CT scanning and X-ray and extracorporeal life support (ECLS)—a life-saving technology not found anywhere else in Orange County.
 In addition, rapid-assessment bedside ultrasound can be used at any time to instantly calculate pulmonary artery pressures and ejection fraction.
 The unit also includes two fully equipped rooms that transform into operating suites, enabling our specialists to perform emergency, life-saving procedures on children too unstable to be transported out of the unit.
 These rooms can also be combined with neighboring rooms, as needed, to accommodate extra equipment or family members visiting seriously ill children.
 In addition, our CVICU also offers two negative air flow rooms with double door entry can be used to prevent the spread of possible contagious infections if required.